New York State Explorer’s Handbook: Unforgettable Journeys from City to Countryside

 Buffalo Wing Festival

 The Buffalo Wing Festival, an iconic celebration of culinary delight, takes center stage in the city that gave birth to this beloved gastronomic creation.
-Held annually in Buffalo, New York, this festival pays homage to the classic buffalo wing, showcasing the city’s rich culinary heritage.
+Held annually in Buffalo, New York, this festival pays homage to the classic buffalo wing and showcases the city’s rich culinary heritage.
 Wing enthusiasts from far and wide gather to partake in the festivities, savoring an array of wing styles, flavors, and heat levels from an impressive lineup of local and international vendors.

 Top Hiking Trails